ALRW/dayAsADev/courseSections/section10.md

 :twisted_rightwards_arrows:

  - [ ] Our work on the current user story is not complete.
-Our navbar is still looking distincly "off brand".
+Our navbar is still looking distinctly "off brand".
 Style the navbar to bring it inline with the rest of our site and the colour palette.
 Feel free to go rogue and change the colors and values we've used in our CSS so far.
 The goal is consitency, but do add a bit of your own flare if you'd like.

  - [ ] *Bonus Task* - Add a custom font and update the `application.css` to style our `<h2></h2>` element to use it.
 [Google fonts is a great source](https://fonts.google.com/)